 The Angelman Syndrome Clinics also provide a foundation to support future clinical trials by having established sites with AS experts and patients in place to conduct those trials when they become available.

-In 2014, ASF committed more than $1.5 million to establish 17 clinics across the country during the next few years.
-The ASF has strategically identified locations that are within a 4-hour driving distance for more than 85% of the AS population in the U.S.—meaning a majority of families (>85%) in the U.S. will not have to travel more than four hours to access their nearest clinic, which is a primary goal of the ASF’s in making the clinics as accessible as possible.
+In 2014, ASF committed more than $1.5 million to establish more clinics across the country.
+A primary goal of the ASF’s is making the clinics as accessible as possible.
 Each clinic will receive a three-year funding commitment of $50,000 the first year, $30,000 the second year, and $10,000 the third year, to establish the clinics and support them until they are self-sustaining.

-The ASF has requested proposals to establish the next clinics in San Diego and Houston, with Chicago to follow.
-In alphabetical order, future target cities include Atlanta, Cleveland, Dallas, Denver, Jacksonville, New York, Philadelphia, Salt Lake City, San Francisco, Seattle and St. Louis.
+The ASF has requested proposals to establish the next clinics in Houston, with Chicago to follow.
+In alphabetical order, potential future target cities include Atlanta, Cleveland, Dallas, Denver, Jacksonville, New York, Philadelphia, Salt Lake City, San Francisco, Seattle and St. Louis.